eamena-project/eamenaR/README.md

 ![](results/geojson_kml_toKML.png)

 3. Open 'caravanserail_outKML' in Google Earth and draw POLYGONS.
-Name the new POLYGONS with the ResourceID of the HPs
+Name the new POLYGONS with the ResourceID of a given HP.

 ![](results/geojson_kml_toKML_polygon.png)

 4. Export as KML ('caravanserail_outKML2.kml')
-5. Convert 'caravanserail_outKML2.kml' into GeoJSON with the [`geojson_kml()`](https://eamena-oxford.github.io/eamenaR/doc/geojson_kml) function, ⚠️ but only the POLYGONs which are the new geometries
+5. Convert 'caravanserail_outKML2.kml' into GeoJSON with the [`geojson_kml()`](https://eamena-oxford.github.io/eamenaR/doc/geojson_kml) function selecting only the POLYGONs (ie, the new geometries).

 ```
 geojson_kml(geom.path = geom.path = paste0(system.file(package = "eamenaR"),